aokiji/tuenti_challenges/2016/ej02/README.md

 ## Input

-The downloadable corpus text of a sample manuscript with words separated by spaces.
+The downloadable https://contest.tuenti.net/resources/corpus.txt text of a sample manuscript with words separated by spaces.

 In the first line, the number of fragments to check from the manuscript, N.